abenitez69/MATLAB/Dimensionless/README.md

 * Diameter of agitators (turbine or propeller) in cylindrical vessels stirred by a central rotating paddle.

-For mass flow in circular tubes, the Reynolds number reduces in function of `m` mass flow rate (kg/s) and `D` inside diameter of the pipe (m).
+For circular pipes, the Reynolds number can be calculate in function of `m` mass flow rate (kg/s) and `D` inside diameter of the pipe (m).

 ## 1.2 Froude number ##